-The Center for Genetics and Development is creating a future where doctors can use genetic information to identify, plan for and potentially correct genetic defects while a child is still in utero.
-Center Director Dr. Michael Bamshad and his colleagues have helped develop a breakthrough technique that makes it faster and easier to identify the genes that cause disorders, discovered a number of these genes, and are working toward therapies that disarm genetic disorders and revolutionize pediatric care.
+The CGD is creating a future where doctors can identify, plan for and even correct genetic defects before a child is born.
+Dr. Michael Bamshad and his colleagues have helped develop a technique that makes it faster and easier to identify disorder-causing genes, and are working toward therapies that disarm these genetic disorders.

 Faculty at Seattle Children’s and the University of Washington School of Medicine are working to discover the cures of tomorrow.
 Read how our doctors and researchers are improving the practice of pediatric medicine.